Dr. Martin Luther King, Jr. Scholarship

 - How does your commitment to service align with the philosophy and works of Dr. Martin Luther King, Jr.? (up to 300 words)

-- One specific nomination for the MLK Scholarship from a professor, counselor, community service leader, etc. that includes an explanation of why you deserve the scholarship.
-Please ensure that the nominator knows your involvement well and can provide specific details on your efforts and commitment.
+- One specific nomination for the MLK Scholarship from a professor, counselor, community service leader, etc. Please ask your nominator to explain why you deserve this scholarship and to provide at least one example detailing your efforts on your commitment to leadership and service in your community.

 Scholarship Details

 The MLK Scholar must maintain at least a 3.0 grade point average, make satisfactory academic progress towards a degree, and continue to demonstrate commitment to leadership and service.
-Recipient must participate in a total of six events/programs per semester.
-The Department of Multicultural Affairs will designate three of the events/programs and the other three will be electives that the scholar may choose from a provided list.
+Recipient must participate in a total of three events/programs per semester.
+The Department of Multicultural Affairs will select two of the events/programs, while the third will be an event/program that the scholar can choose from a provided list.
+Thank you letters to donors are required upon request.